Social Icons

 Directed by Paul Greengrass

-Jason Bourne is a badass, we got that when we went through the first trilogy in the Bourne franchise, now he decided to go back for revenge upon information getting to him that there is more to him being Bourne than he knows.
-When watching I recalled we had this Bourne revenge story covered that in the last movie in the trilogy.
+Jason Bourne is a badass—we got that when we went through the first trilogy in the Bourne franchise.
+Now, he’s back for revenge after learning there’s more to his identity as Bourne than he knew.
+While watching, I recalled that we already covered this revenge story in the last movie of the trilogy.

-This was a totally unnecessary sequel, and it marred the idea that Bourne had dropped off the grid totally, add that to the plot that wasn’t much of a continuation of the third movie in the trilogy, I was sitting through this movie asking myself why have they decided to wreck this franchise with such a lame plot.
+This was a totally unnecessary sequel, and it ruined the idea that Bourne had dropped off the grid completely.
+Add that to the plot, which wasn’t much of a continuation of the third movie in the trilogy, and I found myself sitting through this movie asking, “Why did they decide to wreck this franchise with such a lame plot?”

-The movie plot is based on Bourne trying to get closure for his father’s death, one would think he had already
+The movie plot is based on Bourne trying to get closure for his father’s death—something one would think he had already achieved.

-The new Jason Bourne movie, is the fifth in the franchise and the fourth to star Matt Damon as the titular character Jason Bourne.
-Based on the character Jason Bourne created by writer Robert Ludlum in his Bourne book series.
+The new Jason Bourne movie is the fifth in the franchise and the fourth to star Matt Damon as the titular character, Jason Bourne.
+It’s based on the character created by writer Robert Ludlum in his Bourne book series.

-Now if you have enjoyed the first three Bourne movies which were great movies, get ready for more of the same thing.
-The movie was not dull I must say, but after watching the trilogy I already knew how badass Bourne is and his ability to get out of sticky situations is already stamped in my mind.
-So seeing him do it numerous times in this movie was not a surprise to me.
+Now, if you enjoyed the first three Bourne movies—which were great—get ready for more of the same.
+The movie wasn’t dull, I must say, but after watching the trilogy, I already knew how badass Bourne is.
+His ability to get out of sticky situations is already stamped in my mind, so seeing him do it numerous times in this movie wasn’t a surprise.

-The fights scenes were swallowed by the high speed chases and the numerous back stabbing going on in the CIA, making sure that the only way to be excited in this movie is when you are already pumped with sugar prior to sitting down at the cinema.
+The fight scenes were overshadowed by the high-speed chases and the endless backstabbing within the CIA, ensuring that the only way to stay excited during this movie is if you’re already pumped with sugar before sitting down in the cinema.

-In this here movie we see Bourne taking part in illegal fighting rings to make money for a living.
+In this movie, we see Bourne taking part in illegal fighting rings to make a living.

-Nicky Parsons (Julia Stiles), hacks into the CIA's mainframe server in order to expose more of the CIA's black ops programs.
-She stumbles upon Bourne's recruitment into the Treadstone program to discover that Bourne's father had a major role in the program.
+Nicky Parsons (Julia Stiles) hacks into the CIA's mainframe server to expose more of the agency's black ops programs.
+She stumbles upon information about Bourne's recruitment into the Treadstone program and discovers that Bourne's father had a major role in it.

-She travels to Greece to inform Bourne of what she found (it is odd that Bourne who is supposed to be off the gird was easily located by her, the strange part is not that maybe he told her where he would be.
-If that was the case, then she would have met him at his apartment.).
+She travels to Greece to inform Bourne of what she found (it’s odd that Bourne, who’s supposed to be off the grid, was easily located by her.
+The strange part isn’t that maybe he told her where he’d be—if that were the case, she would have met him at his apartment).

-Parson’s hack didn't go unnoticed by the CIA who now setup a task force to bring her in, and when they discovered that Bourne was involved, the task force was not charged to bring him in, while someone else in the task force was bent on killing him.
+Parsons’ hack doesn’t go unnoticed by the CIA, who set up a task force to bring her in.
+When they discover Bourne is involved, the task force isn’t just charged with bringing him in—someone else in the task force is bent on killing him.

-I hope this would be the last we see Bourne on the screen, if not I hope his return will be based on a better story than the one we were served here.
+I hope this is the last we see of Bourne on screen.
+If not, I hope his return is based on a better story than the one we were served here.